Lung cancer

 • Exposure to asbestos – People who are exposed to asbestos are more likely to develop lung cancer or pleural mesothelioma.
 Although the use of asbestos in building materials has been banned across Australia since 2004, there is still asbestos in some older buildings and fences.

-• Family history – You may be at a higher risk if a family member has been diagnosed with lung cancer.
+• Family history – You may be at a slightly higher risk if a family member has been diagnosed with lung cancer.

 Lung cancer symptoms